Notts + Derby

 Notts+Derby is a bus operator providing services in Nottinghamshire and Derbyshire.
 It is a subsidiary of the Wellglade Group.

 Services

 Notts+Derby operate a number of contracted bus services around Nottinghamshire and Derbyshire.
 One of their largest contracts is with the University of Derby for services linking students with campuses and other key locations in Derby.

 Notts+Derby also operate Derby College shuttle buses between their three main campuses.

+As a result of CT4N ceasing trading on 14th August 2026, Notts+Derby had been awarded the contract by EMCCA to provide the replacement services for parts of services 20, L2, L4 and L14, which commence(d) operation on 1st September 2026.

 As of November 2024, Notts+Derby operate the following commercial and tendered bus services: